Will Smith Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians surrender the second-fewest home runs in baseball (128 total, one per game).
+- Guardians pitchers combine to give up 129 home runs (one per game), the second-fewest in baseball.

-- Syndergaard makes the start for the Guardians, his 17th of the season.
-He is 2-6 with a 6.57 ERA and 49 strikeouts in 76 2/3 innings pitched.
+- Curry (3-1) takes the mound for the Guardians in his seventh start of the season.
+He's put together a 3.24 ERA in 75 2/3 innings pitched, with 52 strikeouts.

-- In his last time out on Wednesday, the right-hander tossed 4 1/3 innings against the Cincinnati Reds, giving up five earned runs while surrendering eight hits.
+- His most recent appearance was on Friday against the Detroit Tigers, when the right-hander threw six innings, surrendering one earned run while giving up five hits.

-- In 16 games this season, the 30-year-old has a 6.57 ERA and 5.8 strikeouts per nine innings, while allowing a batting average of .306 to opposing batters.
+- In 31 games this season, the 25-year-old has put up a 3.24 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .240 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.